ofirdagan/velo-workshop/README.md

 ![debug](assets/debug.png)

-* Preview mode - Some Velo features such as "Events" and "Scheduled jobs" doens't work in preview mode.
-It's best to publish the site and check on production.
+* Preview mode - Some Velo features such as "Events" and "Scheduled jobs" doesn't work in preview mode.
+It's best to use a [test-site](https://support.wix.com/en/article/creating-a-test-site), or to publish the site and check on production.

 ## Let's start